 The student must give correct local and permanent postal addresses, telephone numbers, and e-mail address to the Office of the Registrar and must notify this office immediately of any changes.
 Official correspondence is sent to the postal or e-mail address last given to the Registrar; if the student has failed to correct this address, he or she will not be relieved of responsibility on the grounds that the correspondence was not delivered.
 Students may update their addresses and telephone numbers online, here.
+UT System requires everyone (including graduate students) to use a UT mail account for all UT business.

-The student must register by the deadlines given in the Course Schedule and must verify his or her schedule of classes each semester, must see that necessary corrections are made, and must keep documentations of all schedule changes and other transactions.
+The student must register by the deadlines given in the Course Schedule and must verify his or her schedule of classes each semester, must see that necessary corrections are made, and must keep documentation of all schedule changes and other transactions.